bilbatez/bilbatez/README.md

 - 🤔 I’m currently learning anything that piques my interest at the moment.
 - 💬 Ask me about **web stuff**.
 We might learn something together 😉
 - 🎸 I can play guitar ~~and sing!~~
-- 📖 I am blibliophile, kindle ftw!
+- 📖 I am blibliophile, been collecting books more than I read'em!
 - 🖋️ I write blog sometimes!

 ## 🧰 Tech Stack